nsolanki0/llm-assisted-rna-analysis/README.md

 ## License

-See the [`LICENSE`](LICENSE) file for the license applicable to the original material in this repository.
+Unless otherwise stated, original code and other original material contributed to this repository are released under the MIT License.
+See the  [`LICENSE`](LICENSE) file for the license text.

-Third-party datasets, software, examples, and other external resources remain subject to their respective licenses and terms of use.
+Some workflows incorporate or adapt code, examples, datasets, documentation, or other materials from third-party sources.
+Such material is not necessarily covered by the MIT License and remains subject to the applicable license, copyright, attribution, and usage requirements of its original source.